FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/exec.md

     -   If the file does
         not exist, an error message is generated and no processing is executed on completion of the transfer (even if the EXECSF parameter of the CFTPARM command is defined).
-    -   If EXEC is set to \_NONE\_, then no processing is executed even if there is a defined EXECSF or EXECRF.
+    -   If EXEC is set to _NONE_, then no processing is executed even if there is a defined EXECSF or EXECRF.
 - If this EXEC parameter is not defined, the EXECSF or EXECRF parameter of the CFTPARM command is taken into account.

 > **Note**
 >
-> To use direct script execution instead of the template script processing, preface the &lt;EXEC>value with 'cmd:'.
-For example, &lt;EXEC>='cmd:myscript.sh &PART &IDT &IDTU'.
+> Note: To use direct script execution instead of the template script processing, preface the &lt;EXEC&gt;value with 'cmd:'.
+For example, &lt;EXEC&gt;='cmd:myscript.sh &PART &IDT &IDTU'.
 See Directly processing a program or script for details, examples, restrictions, and support.

 <span id="exec_CFTLOG"></span>

 #### CFTLOG

-****\[EXEC = filename\]
+****[EXEC = filename]
    {string
 64}****